Catalyst-at-Duke/website-v3/backend/README.md

 ### Running:

 1. Run `yarn` to install all dependencies

+- To run on a mac, you may first have to run `brew install libpng pkg-config` if you get an error about `png.h` not being found.

 2. Create a `config.json` in this folder that looks like this:

 ```json